 Polynesian Transportation to Animal Kingdom

-Those looking to get from the Polynesian to Disney’s Animal Kingdom will want to take the resort bus service as well.
+Those looking to get from the Polynesian to Disney’s Animal Kingdom will also want to take the resort bus service.
 The bus ride from the Polynesian to Animal Kingdom is also approximately 15 minutes.

-If you would like to learn more about getting around Disney Springs, there is a full guide with different Disney Springs transportation tips.
+If you want to learn more about getting around Disney Springs, we have an entire guide with different Disney Springs transportation tips.

 Here are a few other transportation tips for the Polynesian Resort.

 - To get from the Polynesian to the Contemporary Resort, you’ll want to take the monorail.

 - If you are heading to Disney’s Boardwalk from the Polynesian, take a bus to Hollywood Studios.
 Then you can walk or boat to the Boardwalk.
 (Check to make certain that buses are operating if you have an early breakfast or late dinner.)